gary149/skills/README.md

 3. Choose the folder you want (`hf-llm-trainer`, `hf_model_evaluation`, `hf_dataset_creator`, or `hf-paper-publisher`) and select **Install now**.
 4. Prefer commands?
 After registering the marketplace, run `/plugin install <skill-folder>@huggingface-skills` (for example, `/plugin install hf-llm-trainer@huggingface-skills`).

-### Use these skills with Codex
+### Codex

-Codex looks for long-lived instructions in `AGENTS.md`, so copy or symlink this repository’s `AGENTS.md` into your Codex profile (default `~/.codex/AGENTS.md`) or point `CODEX_HOME=$(pwd)/.codex` at the workspace before launching the CLI to scope the guidance per project.
-Codex rebuilds its instruction chain every run, so after updating the file you can verify the active guidance with `codex --ask-for-approval never "Summarize the current instructions."` or `codex --cd hf-llm-trainer --ask-for-approval never "Show which instruction files are active."` to confirm the Hugging Face skills are being read.
-Keep the skill folders accessible from that profile so Codex can reuse the templates, scripts, and references you mention inside the instructions.
-[Codex AGENTS guide](https://developers.openai.com/codex/guides/agents-md)
+1. Copy or symlink this repository’s `AGENTS.md` file to your Codex profile (default: `~/.codex/AGENTS.md`).
+Or, set `CODEX_HOME=$(pwd)/.codex` in your workspace to use a project-specific file.
+3. After updating `AGENTS.md`, run `codex --ask-for-approval never "Summarize the current instructions."` to verify the instructions are loaded.
+4. For more details, see the [Codex AGENTS guide](https://developers.openai.com/codex/guides/agents-md).

-### Install the Gemini CLI extension
+### Gemini CLI

-This repository already includes a `gemini-extension.json`, so you can treat it as a Gemini CLI extension when you prefer the Gemini tooling.
-Install it locally with `gemini extensions install /Users/ben/code/skills --consent` (or pass the GitHub URL) and restart Gemini CLI; the extension will appear as `huggingface-skills` because the CLI copies each extension into `~/.gemini/extensions`.
-Refresh it with `gemini extensions update huggingface-skills` when the repo changes, temporarily disable or scope it with `gemini extensions disable|enable huggingface-skills --scope workspace`, and, when you want live edits without reinstalling, run `gemini extensions link /Users/ben/code/skills` so the CLI reads directly from this working tree.
-[Gemini CLI extensions](https://geminicli.com/docs/extensions/#installing-an-extension)

-### Use an installed skill
+1. This repo includes `gemini-extension.json`.
+Use it as a Gemini CLI extension.
+2. Install locally:
+   `gemini extensions install . --consent`
+   or use the GitHub URL.
+3. Restart Gemini CLI.
+The extension appears as `huggingface-skills` in `~/.gemini/extensions`.
+Run `gemini extensions list` to verify.
+7. See [Gemini CLI extensions docs](https://geminicli.com/docs/extensions/#installing-an-extension) for more help.

+## Skills

+This repository contains a few skills to get you started.
+You can also contribute your own skills to the repository.

+### Available skills

+- `hf_dataset_creator/` – prompts, templates, and scripts for creating structured training data sets.
+- `hf_model_evaluation/` – instructions plus utilities for orchestrating evaluation jobs, generating reports, and mapping metrics.
+- `hf-llm-trainer/` – a comprehensive training skill with `SKILL.md` guidance, helper scripts (e.g., `train_sft_example.py`, `convert_to_gguf.py`, cost estimators).
+- `hf-paper-publisher/` – tools for publishing and managing research papers on Hugging Face Hub.
+Index papers from arXiv, link papers to models/datasets, generate professional research articles from templates, and manage paper authorship.

+### Using skills in your coding agent

 Once a skill is installed, mention it directly while giving your coding agent instructions: